About the Renewables Innovation Hub

-The REIF Business Advisory Board comprises seven senior commercial and research leaders from the ACT and surrounding regions, to guide the strategic direction of REIF to ensure maximum benefits for the ACT economy and community from the expenditure of REIF funding.
+The REIF Business Advisory Board comprises five senior commercial and research leaders from the ACT and surrounding regions, to guide the strategic direction of REIF to ensure maximum benefits for the ACT economy and community from the expenditure of REIF funding.

 The Board comprises the following members: